16.3. bathy_plane_calc

 --save-shapefiles-as-polygons

-Save the inlier and outlier shapefiles as polygons, rather than made of of discrete vertices.
+Save the inlier and outlier shapefiles as polygons, rather than made of discrete vertices.
 May be more convenient for processing in a GIS tool.

 --dem-minus-plane <string (default: “”)>